thgilciffart/note/Physics-Depth-Study/Does a projectile fired horizontally fall at the same rate as a projectile dropped from the same height.md

 			- 240 FPS = 1 frame every 4.1667 milliseconds (1000/240)!

 # Aim
-To determine if horizontal velocity impacts the rate of change for the vertical velocity.
+To determine if the horizontal velocity of a projectile impacts the rate of change for the vertical velocity.
+# Hypothesis
+The vertical velocity is not affected by horizontal velocity and thus a the stationary projectile dropped and a moving projectile will fall in the same time

+# Justification
+-